Kingfisher Class

 Welcome to our Kingfisher class page.

 PE: Children will have two PE lessons with Mrs Casalis.
-Throughout this term children will be taught a range of fundamental skills alongside a focus on Gymnastics, Yoga and Dance.
+Throughout this term children will be taught athletics, Kwik cricket and swimming.
+Please ensure they have their PE kit in school and that a pair of trainers that can be worn outside.

 PSHE: During PSHE we will be learning about how to be a good friend in school and talking about our feelings starting the new school year.
 We will start to identify different feelings, recognise why we might feel like this and how we can deal with different feeling we might have.
 We will also continue to work on our No Outsiders program.
 We will use a book to spark discussion to ensure everyone feels welcome in their new class.
 In the second half of the term, we will focus on feeling safe.
 We will look at this throughout our anti-bulling week and with regards to online safety.